James C. Gibson: Contemporary Views and Reputation

 Gibson’s leadership and reforms at Port Mourant earned him both admiration and fear among his contemporaries.
 Baron Campbell of Eskan regularly visited Gibson at Port Mourant, which was the estate next to his, and took note of his approach to plantation management.
 Unlike any estate manager of the time, Gibson prioritised worker welfare alongside productivity.
-His policies—including improved housing, supplementary farming, and greater access to food sources—set him apart from those who focused solely on the profit.
+His policies—including improved housing, supplementary farming, and greater access to food sources—vastly set him apart from those who focused solely on the profit.
 Campbell, influenced by these same methods, came to regard Gibson’s model as his own benchmark for estate administration.
+Among his peers Gibson was highly respected.
+Cecil Morris, the manager of the Albion estates, designated Gibson in his will, and died while visiting him.

 J.C.
 Gibson was among Mahatma Gandhi's small circle of European correspondents during Gandhi's South African years.
 A letter from Gandhi to Gibson, written from the Hotel Cecil in London on November 1906, expresses great appreciation for Gibson's "sympathetic note" and added, "I do not see the slightest chance of my being able to go to Scotland."
 Historical writer Ramachandra Guha records that Gibson and the minister Charles Phillips offered to speak to the colonial government on Gandhi's behalf regarding discriminatory legislation against Indian residents of the Transvaal.
 James D. Hunt likewise includes Gibson among Gandhi's strongest associates within the South African General Mission.
 When Gandhi was assaulted in 1908, it was Gibson's office that provided sanctuary.
 In Mohandas Gandhi: Politician and Statesman (1951), historian Robert Lane Gordon recorded that J. C. Gibson, a European associate of Gandhi's in South Africa, urged that “passive resistance could be an infallible panacea for the ills of India.”
 Gordon cited Gibson’s remark as evidence of early sympathetic understanding of Gandhi’s doctrine among reform-minded Europeans.

 Historian Clem Seecharan noted Gibson’s efforts to improve labour conditions, recognising him as an unprecedented exception in colonial administration.
-The Indian independence activist and closest friend of Gandhi, C. F. Andrews, was flattered by the candor of Gibson, his 'efficiency', 'knowledge', and the 'progressive character' at Port Mourant.
+The Indian independence activist and Gandhi confidant, C. F. Andrews, was flattered by Gibson's character.
+Andrews was lavish in praise of Gibson's 'efficiency', 'knowledge', and the 'progressive character' at Port Mourant.
 Activist Eric Huntley called Gibson a powerful man whose word was law not just within the sugar estates, but also within the surrounding villages.
 The cricketer Clyde Walcott described him as an "enlightened" pre-war manager, particularly toward Indian workers.
 However, Cheddi Jagan criticized Gibson, viewing his reforms as a means to preserve the plantation system.
 Jagan particularly despised Gibson’s wife, whose callous acts, such as throwing coins for impoverished children to scramble for, left a lasting impression on him.
 These experiences, along with Gibson's rigid control over labourers, planted the early seeds of Jagan’s communist leanings.
 Despite his reforms, Gibson's legacy remains debated, with some seeing him as progressive and others as an enforcer of colonial order.